Themekraft/tk-google-fonts/readme.txt

 Tags: google fonts, fonts, webfonts
 Requires at least: 3.5
 Tested up to: 5.7
-Stable tag: 2.0.4
+Stable tag: 2.1.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-TK Google Fonts is a powerful, extendable Google webfonts plugin that helps you to use Google Fonts in your theme.
-Pro version: GDPR Compliance.
+TK Google Fonts is a powerful, extendable Google webfonts plugin that helps you to use Google Fonts in your theme. also, the Pro version is GDPR Compliance.

 == Description ==